Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

-Easy Fire: Mandatory evacuations ordered after fire rips through Simi Valley near Ronald Reagan Library
+Easy Fire: Thousands under mandatory evacuations after fire rips through Simi Valley near Ronald Reagan Library

 SIMI VALLEY, Calif. - Mandatory evacuations were in place after a rapidly-growing fire ignited in Simi Valley near the Ronald Reagan Presidential Library on Wednesday morning.
-The fire was threatening 6,500 homes, fire officials said.
+Thousands of residents were forced to evacuate, fire officials said.

+Gov. Gavin Newsom announced the state secured a Fire Management Assistance Grant from FEMA to "ensure the availability of resources" to fight the ferocious blaze.

+“The continued real-time assistance provided as California grapples with fires across the state has been critical to our efforts to keep communities safe and reduce damages.
+We are thankful to our federal, state and local partners for their extraordinary, collaborative response in this challenging time.”

-The fire, which is being called The Easy Fire, was reported in the 200 block of W. Los Angeles Avenue located near the 118 Freeway and Madera Road around 6 a.m.
+The fire, which is being called the Easy Fire, sparked on the intersection of Madera Road and East Street located near the 118 Freeway and Madera Road around 6 a.m.
 It was initially reported at an estimated 15 acres.
-The fire was at 1,300 acres and was 0 percent contained by 10 a.m.
+The fire was at 1,300 acres and was 0 percent contained.
 The fire was spreading west toward the 23 Freeway, the Ventura County Fire Department said.

+Wind speeds sustained around 40 mph when the fire broke out and continued the same rate of speed as fire crews worked to knock down the blaze.

+The Ventura County Fire Department braced for the high wind event and had augmented resources, according to Ventura County Fire Chief Mark Lorenzen.

 Southern California Edison shut-off power for 22,008 Ventura County residents as Santa Ana winds continued to rage in the area.